AlbertoV5/Reaper-BTR-Game/readme.md

 2. Try to hit your 1 2 3 4 keys according to the tracks 1 2 3 4 to delete the items.
 3. If you do it on beat, you'll get a point, if you miss you will lose a point.

+### Changelog:
+Version 0.7
+- Added Beat Mapper functionality
+- Added Load custom map functionality
+- Changed Update function to reduce load
+- Added automatic song length calculation

 ### To Do:
-1. Add Mapping Editor functionality.
-2. Add load beatMap from file functionality.
-3. Add "get song length in beats" for automatic level load.
-4. Improve UI.
+1. Improve UI.
 Controls on screen.
+2. Improve check for valid items algorithm.
+3. Add shorter and longer notes.

 #### Script by Alberto Valdez at av5sound.com and u/Sound4Sound